humanoid-mobile-manipulation/humanoid-mobile-manipulation/navigation/shared_lidar_navigation/README.md

 ## Pipeline Components

-The manuscript uses a LiDAR-inertial navigation stack to move the humanoid robot to calibrated task-facing standing poses before the perception and manipulation stages.
+The navigation workflow uses a LiDAR-inertial stack to move the humanoid robot to calibrated task-facing standing poses before the perception and manipulation stages.